kubedl-io/kubedl/docs/tutorial/marsjob.md

 #### 3. Create a Mars Job

-Create a YAML spec that describes the requirements of a MarsJob such as the worker, scheduler like below
+Create a YAML spec that describes the requirements of a MarsJob such as the worker, scheduler, WebService like below

 ```yaml
 apiVersion: kubedl.io/v1alpha1